Pinky Dinky Doo: United States

 On April 10, 2006, the show made its US debut on Noggin, with the first episode also being simulcast on its sister network Nickelodeon via its Nick Jr. block.
 The show continued to air on Noggin's replacement, the Nick Jr. Channel, from September 28, 2009, until April 8, 2011.

-The Spanish-language network Univision aired Spanish dubs of the show as part of its Saturday morning programming block for children, Planeta U, from the block's launch on April 5, 2008, to September 3, 2011.
+The Spanish-language network Univision aired Spanish dubs of the show as part of its Saturday-morning Planeta U block, from its launch on April 5, 2008, to September 3, 2011.

 HBO Kids later aired the series in reruns as part of HBO's partnership with Sesame Workshop, from January 17, 2016, until January 2, 2021.
 The show was made available on the HBO Max streaming service upon its launch on May 27, 2020, and remained available until January 2, 2021.

 Until November 2022, the series was available to stream on Sensical, a free streaming service by Common Sense Media.